 Pupils create drawings of different emergency roles (police, firefighter, paramedic, coastguard).
 Ask them to label equipment or vehicles in phonics-friendly words.

-Use images (e.g. crossing with lollipop person vs. running into the road) and ask pupils to sort into “safe” and “not safe”.
+Use images (for example, crossing with a lollipop person vs. running into the road) and ask pupils to sort into “safe” and “not safe”.

 How to present: On a double-column layout using a rollerboard, pupils physically move images to the correct side.